 There are many highly regarded art history departments throughout the country that offer master's and doctoral degree programs in the subject.
 A few schools also provide graduate-level certificate programs in art history concentrations.
-Two top-ranking schools, Columbia University and the University of Pennsylvania, have programs that cover a variety of different art periods and styles, such as modern, Italian, Medieval or Baroque.
+Three top-ranking schools, Columbia University, the University of Pennsylvania, and Cornell University, have programs that cover a variety of different art periods and styles, such as modern, Italian, Medieval or Baroque.
 Learn more about these U.S. News & World Report top-ranking institutions and their programs.

-Like the master's degree program, the doctoral program offers a wide range of art history concentrations, from Medieval art to photography.
+Like the master's degree program, the doctoral program offers a wide range of art history concentrations, from medieval art to photography.
 After the first year of the Ph.D. program, students work as teaching assistants to gain experience teaching general undergraduate coursework and core art history courses.
-Entrance into Columbia's Ph.D. program is highly competitive, and the school only accepts 15 new students per year.
+Entrance into Columbia's Ph.D. program is highly competitive, and the school only accepts around 21 new students per year.